 If you have any around, add a little lemongrass, lemon verbena or kaffir lime leaves.

-Chill and drink in the hot afternoon while lazing over your blog.
+Chill and drink in the hot afternoon.

 Any summer fruit combination through the juicer is wonderful.
 Herbs that can accompany the fruit are parsley, mint, lemon verbena, kaffir lime leaves, basil.
 Ginger.
 Slowly with the herb quantities at first until you are used to the combinations.

 Peel oranges and lemons before juicing.
 Everything else goes in skin and all.

 Make any herbal tea, make it quite strong, pour it over ice in a large jug and put into the fridge to chill.
 Serve with mint in the glass.

 - Green Gourmet Giraffe has a great Green Tea Cooler.

 To make a hot day drink, simply seep a lot of ginger and some lemon grass in boiling water, add sugar, black rock or sea salt (a pinch), water or sparkling mineral water, jaggery or sugar and the juice of 0.5 – 1 lemon or lime.
 Chill and sip in the heat.

 The black rock salt really does make a difference, but is not strictly necessary.
 If you have some sea salt add a pinch of that.
 Salt will help to replace your electrolytes that you lose in hot weather.